About us Our story

 Oxford Vineyard was planted in April 1992 from the SW London Vineyard by Andrew & Mandy Myatt.
 We started with a Key Group (a mid-week meeting in our home, to worship, minister and build relationship), a prayer meeting and a monthly outreach event.
 God gathered people, so we started more groups.
 When there were 3 Key Groups we also met at the weekend once a month.
 After 2.5 years we started weekly Sunday meetings with Kids work.

-To understand more about what’s important in Vineyard practice and beliefs, we’d recommend the book Empowered Evangelicals, by Rich Nathan and Ken Wilson, which explains how it differs from classic pentecostalism.
+To understand more about what’s important in Vineyard practice and beliefs, we’d recommend the books Doing Church by Alexander Venter, & Empowered Evangelicals, by Rich Nathan and Ken Wilson.